Secret Baby

 Secret baby creates immediate conflict.
 The hero feels betrayed, the heroine defensive, and the child is the emotional center neither can ignore.
 The trope forces characters to confront what they want: revenge, forgiveness, or family.
 The best versions balance anger with empathy, showing why the secret was kept without excusing the harm it caused.

 Readers love secret baby for the family-building arc.
-The couple does not just fall in love; they become a unit.
+The couple does beyond fall in love; they become a unit.
 The child forces intimacy, proximity, and vulnerability.
 Watching the hero bond with his child, seeing the heroine let down her defenses, and witnessing the three of them build something real creates emotional payoff beyond typical romance.
-The HEA is not just the couple but the family.
+The HEA is beyond the couple but the family.

 Book recommendations